 You may want to add a custom language that is derived from an existing language.
-It's useful if you want to change some translations for another instance of the application or for a specific customer.
+It's useful if you want to adapt some translations to another instance of your application, or to a specific customer.

-Custom languages can be added like any other language and fallbacks work as expected.
+Custom languages can be added like any other language.

 Note that fallback are chained, so